devbaji/vue3-google-login/documentation/README.md

 ### Sign-In JavaScript API

-Once the <a href="https://developers.google.com/identity/oauth2/web/guides/load-3p-authorization-library" target="_blank">Google 3P Authorization JavaScript Library</a> is loaded, Sign-In JavaScript API will be available in window scope and it can be accessed using `window.google`, see <a href="https://developers.google.com/identity/gsi/web/reference/js-reference" target="_blank">Sign-In JavaScript API</a> and <a href="https://developers.google.com/identity/oauth2/web/guides/use-token-model" target="_blank">Token model</a> for more info on Sign-In JavaScript API
+Once the [Google 3P Authorization JavaScript Library](https://developers.google.com/identity/oauth2/web/guides/load-3p-authorization-library) is loaded, Sign-In JavaScript API will be available in window scope and it can be accessed using `window.google`, see [Sign-In JavaScript API](https://developers.google.com/identity/gsi/web/reference/js-reference) and [Token model](https://developers.google.com/identity/oauth2/web/guides/use-token-model) for more info on Sign-In JavaScript API

 Here is how we can use this Sign-In JavaScript API to create a custom login button